-The largest contribution to retirement income for most faculty members will be generated by payments based on past contributions, by both the faculty member and the University, to Penn's 401(a) basic and 403(b) matching Tax-Deferred Retirement Plans with TIAA-CREF and/or Vanguard.
-Many faculty members have also made tax-deferred contributions to Penn's 403(b) Supplemental Retirement Annuity Plan with TIAA-CREF and/or Vanguard.
-While the two companies have somewhat different restrictions on withdrawals from retirement accounts, federal law requires that distributions from such accounts begin by April 1 of the year following the year that the age of 701/2 is reached, except for individuals who continue as compensated employees of the University of Pennsylvania.
-Withdrawals from Penn's plans are subject to federal income tax, but not Pennsylvania tax.
-If you made contributions to similar funds outside Pennsylvania, or live in another state that levies a personal income tax, you should consult a tax advisor.
+The largest contribution to retirement income for most faculty members will be generated by payments based on past contributions, by both the faculty member and the University, to Penn's 401(a) basic and 403(b) matching Tax-Deferred Retirement Plans with TIAA and/or Vanguard.
+Many faculty members have also made tax-deferred contributions to Penn's 403(b) Supplemental Retirement Annuity Plan with them.
+While the two companies have somewhat different restrictions on withdrawals from retirement accounts, federal law requires that distributions from such accounts begin by April 1 of the year following the year that the age of 72 is reached, except for those who continue to work for compensation from the University\.
+(Most take their first withdrawal in the previous year, to avoid having to make two, and pay tax on them, in the same calendar year.)
+Withdrawals from Penn's plans are subject to federal income tax, but generally not Pennsylvania tax.